Harry in Your Pocket: Reception

+Filmink argued the film "is worth seeing to watch Walter Pigeon snort cocaine – but, pickpockets aren’t that interesting on screen unless they also sing and dance."

 Home media

 Harry In Your Pocket was brought to DVD (or any other home video format), for the first time, on May 3, 2011, as part of the MGM Limited Edition Collection series.

 The film was also released on Blu-ray on June 23, 2015 from Kino Lorber.

+Cinema Retro said "It may seem that a film about pick-pocketing might be a complete yawn.
+Indeed, there isn't much that happens in terms of plot and the movie relies almost entirely on the chemistry between cast members.
+Fortunately, everyone is at the top of their game."